venkateshakula1729/cs425-2025-/Homeworks/A4/README.md

    ```bash
    make
    ```
-   This will compile the project and create an executable named `sim`.
+   This will compile the project and create an executable named `routing_sim`.

 ---